 - No need to pay to get access to the site.
-You can learn a lot by just using the free contents.
+You can learn a lot by just using the free content.

 - Whether you’re a beginner, intermediate or advanced, they have the course that suits your level.

-- The pronunciation and grammar section is the most complete you’ll ever find.
+- The pronunciation and grammar sections is the most complete you’ll ever find.

 - Teachers can use this in their classes and give assignments to students via the website itself.
 They even have a report card.

 - They have awesome features on their sites such as Daily Word, Cultural Notes, Idiom Generator, Top Ten Lists, and much more.